rmiller85/CircuitPython/README.md

 rgb.py: Hoo boy, this was crazy.
 I made my own module with a class in it, called rgb.
 In the class, creatively named RGB, I made a few functions which set an RGB LED to different colors.
 This was a hard assignment, but pretty fun!

+hello_vs_code.py: This was my first introduction to VS Code.
+Basic stuff, just printing "Hello there!" every second.